-Activity Year Description Action Taken During Approved · the Fiscal Year 2014-1a & 2014- 1b Focus Forward Program (And Amendments) FY2014 Activity 2014-1a: Focus Forward Part ICase Management, Incentives and Escrow.
-The Focus Forward Program (FFP) is an expanded version of the traditional FSS program and will support HCV participants in increasing and sustaining a higher level of self-sufficiency with a more robust case management and ongoing program-incentives component.
+Activity Year Description Action Taken During Activity Approved Activity 2014-1a: Focus Forward Part ICase Management, Incentives and Escrow.
+The Focus the Fiscal Year 2014-1a & 2014- 1b Focus Forward Program (And Amendments) FY2014 Forward Program (FFP) is an expanded version of the traditional FSS program and will support HCV participants in increasing and sustaining a higher level of self-sufficiency with a more robust case management and ongoing program-incentives component.
 Activity 2014-1b: Focus Forward Part II, Time Limit and Rent Structure.
 Families that are currently on the SCCHA waiting list will have the option to enroll in the FFP, with the condition that their assistance will have a ten-year time limit.
 In addition to the ten-year time limit, and to prepare participants for transitioning off assistance, SCCHA has designed an alternative rent calculation for the FFP in which participants will take on more fiscal responsibility for their rental payments as they progress through the program.
 In the FY2020 Annual Plan, SCCHA amended this activity to include a restriction on the ability of Focus Forward Program participants to exercise outgoing portability.
-SCCHA re-proposed the Focus Forward Program in its FY2018 MTW plan as a ten-year time- limited self- sufficiency program that will provide intensive case management, incremental monetary incentives, and a simplified escrow calculation.
-In August 2017, HUD granted approval of the re-proposed Focus Forward Program.
-SCCHA has continued the process to develop policies and procedures for the Focus Forward Program, in conjunction with external and internal experts and consultants.
-SCCHA issued a Request for Proposal during FY2019 for a vendor to fully implement and administer both 2014-1a and 2014-1b.
-The consultant was hired in the spring of 2019, and the entire process of developing policies, procedures, and forms, as well as training staff and contracting with community partners is expected to take at least one year.
+SCCHA re-proposed this activity in the FY2020 MTW Plan to restrict portability of the FFP voucher.
+SCCHA continues to work closely with its contracted consultant to develop the FFP program and foundational documents.
+Internal procedures will be added to the foundational documents upon completion thereby completing the program structure.
+It is also anticipated that the RFP for case management services will be circulated in the latter half of FY2021 with an award for service soon thereafter.
+FFP implementation is currently forecasted for the end of FY2021.

-Activity Year Approved Description Action Taken During the Fiscal Year 2014-2 Eliminate Requirement to Re-Determine Rent Reasonableness when HUD decreased Fair Market FY2014 This activity, approved in FY2014, eliminates the HUD requirement to re-determine the rent reasonableness of affected units within 60 days of the contract anniversary date when HUD reduces FMRs by 5% or more.
+Activity Approved Description Action Taken During the Fiscal Year 2014-2 Eliminate Requirement to Re-Determine Rent Reasonableness when HUD decreased Fair Market FY2014 This activity, approved in FY2014, eliminates the HUD requirement to re-determine the rent reasonableness of affected units within 60 days of the contract anniversary date when HUD reduces FMRs by 5% or more.
 HUD has not reduced FMRs by 5% or more since this activity was approved.
 If and when that occurs, SCCHA will explore implementing this activity.
 2016-1 Restriction on Head of Household Changes FY2016 This activity requires a newly designated Head of Household to enroll in the Focus Forward Program if the previous Head of Household decides to leave the program and transfer their Head of Household designation to a remaining non-elderly/non-disabled family member.
 This activity will be implemented when the Focus Forward Program (Activity 2014-1) is implemented.
 See 2014-1a and 2014-1b.
 2017-4 Setting Payment Standards Above 110 Percent of HUD Fair Market Rents FY2017 HUD regulations require that payment standards are set between 90 and 110 percent of HUD issued Fair Market Rents (FMRs).
 This activity authorizes SCCHA's Board of Commissioners to approve a countywide payment standard of up to 130 percent of the FMR without prior HUD approval.
-The flexibility to allow SCCHA to increase the payment standard will allow our participants to be more competitive in the high-priced Santa Clara county rental market, when needed SCCHA staff continues to monitor the rental conditions in Santa Clara County.
-The Agency did a rent survey study, which was submitted to HUD.
-As a result, County FMRs increased significantly and so SCCHA has not had to increase its payment standards above 110% of the current FMRs.
-As noted in the implementation plan, SCCHA may implement this activity when the local housing market experiences another surge in cost that is not reflected in the FMRs.
+The flexibility to allow SCCHA to increase the payment standard will allow our participants to be more competitive in the high-priced Santa Clara county rental market, when needed SCCHA continues to monitor the rental conditions in Santa Clara County.
+The rental conditions that prompted this activity are not currently present.
+Although vacancy rates are decreasing, they are not to the point where this activity is required.
+As noted in the implementation plan, SCCHA may implement this activity when the local housing market experiences another surge in cost.